-The child spends 50 minute in the therapy room with me each week at the same time and day.
-There are lots of different therapeutic toys in the room, which are carefully selected to help your child to excess and express his/her feelings.
+Your child spends 50 minutes in the therapy room with me each week at the same time and day.
+There are lots of different therapeutic toys, art materials in the room, which are carefully selected to help your child to access and express his/her feelings.

 The therapeutic relationship is one of the most important elements of the therapy, one that will inevitably draw upon the child’s primary relationships and also give the child a chance for something new.